Monday May 30, 2011

 We’ve been working hard to get the boat in the water as soon as possible this year, but since up until two weeks ago I’ve spent every Sunday working (at an actual paying job) I haven’t been able to help Matt and the progress has been a little slow.
 Since he’s working on more intricate things, the supposedly easy job of painting the bottom of the boat was left to me.
 Matt had been able to do this last year by himself in only two hours and his only advise was to move fast because the paint dries even faster.
 He had applied two coats with one can of VC 17, very thin ones, so this year we bought two.
 And since I did have a fight against the quickly evaporating paint, I was told it should not be poured into a paint tray to then be applied to the roller, but rather be put in a squirt bottle (like for hand lotions) and squirted directly onto the roller.

 Even though this had been a two hour ‘Matt’ job, I was giving myself a two day time limit since I’m well aware of my strengths, or lack thereof.
 After the waxing and polishing last spring I knew my arms would not last very long on a project containing the entire hull.
 May I just say that I did want to pump iron to put some bulk on my arms over the winter, since my job of waitressing consists of carrying heavy trays above my head for hours at a time, and I did not want to go into work with weak and wobbly arms after an extensive workout.
 Losing a whole tray of food onto someone’s head would not be worth it.
-So as I prepared myself to paint a hull I knew it would be hard and time consuming for me, but I had no idea just how much that would be so.
+So as I prepared myself to hire commercial painters in Connecticut, a hull I knew it would be hard and time consuming for me, but I had no idea just how much that would be so.
 Even though I expected my arms to get tired from the workout, I also expected that the paint would actually spread when applied.
 Not so much.
 At least not for me.
 I originally asked Matt for a 4″ roller because I knew I’d have to put most of my weight behind it and figured the more weight I could put into a smaller space the better.
 But no matter how hard I tried, every time I’d go to roll the paint it would come out spotty.
 And even though we had purchased two quarts this year….it was still only two quarts.
 I did not have the luxury of fixing the problem by just throwing more paint on it.
 I’ve probably said this before, I know it happens a lot, I don’t mind a time consuming project as long as there is progress being made.
 But when you are working on something and it isn’t going anywhere…..it’s maddening.
 This is what I felt like on the first day of bottom paint application.
 Almost 8 hours later of hard labor, this is what I was left with.

 I think I’m done now